openplans/shareabouts-region-service/README.md

-shareabouts-region-service
+Shareabouts Region Service
 ==========================

-API for identifying and updating the region of a Sharebouts place
+API for identifying and updating the region of a Shareabouts place